Szymon-Czuszek/SAS-Data-Science/README.md

 - Although the variable Sex is renamed to Gender, it must still be referenced by its original name in subsequent processing steps.
 This is a limitation of SAS where the RENAME statement only changes the label of the variable, not its internal name.
 - This code snippet showcases data processing techniques in SAS, including variable renaming, calculation of derived variables (BMI), and selecting specific variables for analysis or reporting purposes.

-## Processing Employee Compensation Data
+## Processing Employee Compensation Data with "employee_compensation" Dataset

-Dataset: employee_compensation
 The DATA step creates a dataset named "employee_compensation" with variables name, salary, and bonus.
 Four observations are provided with corresponding values for each variable.
 Calculation of Net Salary Using "+" Operator